Paris & London: Architecture and Urbanism Program

 The Fondation des Etats-Unis is, first and foremost, a French residence hall.
-It has many positive points such as big, single rooms with an individual sink, closet, desk, phone, voicemail and mini-fridge.
+It has many positive points such as big, single rooms with an individual sink, closet, desk, phone and mini-fridge.
 Linens are provided and changed every 2 weeks.
 There is also the advantage of living with other students although a large majority are Americans.
-The Fondation provides common-area services, including laundry, computing facilities, Wifi, vending machines, kitchens (kitchen supplies; cutlery, plates, pots, Tupperware, etc., are not provided) and a library.
+The Fondation provides common-area services, including laundry, computing facilities, Wifi, vending machines, kitchens You will also receive your own kitchen supplies; cutlery, plates, pots) and a library.

 The Fondation, however, offers less of an immersion into the French language, as the American residents tend to speak English to one another.
 It is a vintage building, and not all of the rooms have been renovated to modern American dorm standards.
 Heating, shower, and cooking facilities may not compare to what you have on your home campus.

 Overnight guests must be signed in 48 hours prior to their arrival.
 It costs 5€ per night without a bed, 10€ per night with a bed (minimum 3 nights, maximum 10 nights) and a 10€ key deposit (returned upon departure.)